-These No-Bake Protein Cookies are a recipe packed with fiber and plant-based proteins to keep you full and fix your sweet craving during the day.
+These No-Bake Protein Cookies are a recipe packed with fiber and plant-based protein to keep you full and fix your sweet craving during the day.

 Why You’ll Love No-Bake Protein Cookies